-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Belgium (BEL) 15-Apr-2020 (Last updated: 21-Apr-2020) Containment measures were strengthened on March 18, which will remain in place until May 3.
+Last Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms (BEL) (Last May-2020 it updated: May-2020) Containment measures were strengthened on March 18.
 Citizens are required to stay at home, except for work and daily necessities (food shops, post office, bank, pharmacy, hospitals, etc.).
-Non-essential travel outside Belgium is prohibited since March 18 until May 3.
-All public gatherings are prohibited since March 13 until May 3.
-Non-essential shops and retail outlets are closed from 18 March.
-Firms are obliged to organise telework and, if this is not possible for certain employees, social distancing will be strictly respected.
-If firms cannot meet these obligations, they must be closed temporarily.
-These measures will apply until May 3. provides additional resources to grant a cash advance to hospitals, which will be regulated taking account of exceptional costs and loss of revenues (around EUR 1 billion, 0.2% of GDP).
-It was announced Brussels: EUR 110 million to support companies (These include one-off premium of EUR 4 000 for all companies affected by the emergency measures and that are required to close, liquidity support to companies etc.).
-Wallonia: EUR 350 million fund to help firms, health and social authorities (These include EUR 5 000 for companies that have been shut down or cannot work and retail (EUR 2 500 if they are partially closed), liquidity support to companies, etc.).
+A phased approach will be adopted to gradually scale back these measures, considering three essential aspects: wearing a face mask, testing and tracing.
+Non-essential travel outside Belgium is prohibited since March 18.
+All public gatherings have been prohibited since March 13, which may be able to gradually resume under certain conditions (under examination).
+Mass events such as festivals are not allowed before August 31.
+Non-essential shops and retail outlets have been closed since March 18, which will apply until May 11, except for "contact professions".
+A limited number of shops (e.g. fabric shops) were allowed to open on May 4.
+Firms in industry and business-to-business sectors are re-opened on May 4, although they continue to be encouraged to organise telework.
+If social distancing cannot be respected, they will follow a series of health recommendations, such as wearing a mask.
+The federal government provides additional resources to grant a cash advance to hospitals, which will be regulated taking account of exceptional costs and loss of revenues (around EUR 1 billion, 0.2% of GDP).
+It was announced on March 20.
+Brussels: EUR 110 million to support companies (These include one-off premium of EUR 4 000 for all companies affected by the emergency measures and that are required to close, liquidity support to companies etc.).
+Wallonia: EUR 350 million fund to help firms, health and social industries and local authorities (These include EUR 5 000 for companies that have been shut down or cannot work and retail (EUR 2 500 if they are partially closed), liquidity support to companies, etc.).
 Flanders: Different measures to support firms (These include interruption premium of EUR 4 000 for all companies or shops that must stop their activities; EUR 100 million of guarantees for firms and the self-employed, etc.).
-The payment of mortgages/credits and premiums for fire insurance and outstanding balance insurance for families, viable firms and the self- employed can be deferred until end September 2020 without charging any fee.
-It was announced on March 22.
+The payment of mortgages/credits and premiums for fire insurance and outstanding balance insurance for families, viable firms and the self-employed can be deferred until end September 2020 without charging any fee.
+It was announced on March 22